jiwon-seattle/DoctorOffice.Solution/README.md

 Parking Lot/Improvement Opportunities:
 - Add a class for Appointments(doesn't allow conflicts)
 - Separate Specialty into a different class?
 Make a join class of DoctorSpecialty
-- In EDIT Doctor functionality, we were able to format the date display to MM/DD/YYYY.
-However, the input form type is not date type so user will have to type in the date if they need to edit it.
 - Use try/catch functions to make sure there is no duplicates added to the database.

 ## 2. Development